blockchain-insights/crypto-influence-insights/README.md

   - Scam alerts and anomaly detection data.
 - Dashboards will enhance end-user understanding and provide actionable insights.

-## **V2.4: Real-Time Scam Detection Using Graph-Based ML Models**
+## **V2.4: Classifier-Based Influencer and Scam Detection**
+- **Influencer Detection**:
+  - Train a classifier (e.g., XGBoost) to detect influencers based on structured data such as `follower_count`, `engagement_level`, and `is_verified`.
+  - Use graph features from Memgraph to enrich insights.
-- **Model Training**:
+- **Scam Detection**:
-  - Train ML models using **graph data** from Memgraph.
-  - Leverage **Memgraph’s AI ecosystem** for model development (graph embeddings, ML libraries).
+  - Use classifiers to detect anomalies and identify scam behavior in structured graph data.
+  - Features include tweet volume spikes, engagement irregularities, and behavioral metrics.
 - **API Integration**:
-  - Expose endpoints that apply trained models for real-time scam detection and influencer behavior scoring.
+  - Build new API endpoints leveraging classifier models for real-time influencer and scam detection.

+## **V2.5: LLM Integration for Contextual Enhancements**
+- Use Large Language Models (LLMs) to complement classifier models:
+  - **Influencer Detection**:
+    - Extract semantic insights from tweet content, such as sentiment and virality potential.
+    - Generate contextual relevance scores for token-related content.
-- **Scam Alerts**:
+  - **Scam Detection**:
-  - Broadcast real-time scam signals via:
-    - A Twitter bot.
-    - Webhook subscriptions for developers and advanced users.
+    - Identify scam-like behavior by analyzing tweet tone, links, and repetitive patterns.
+- **Pipeline Enhancements**:
+  - Incorporate LLM-derived features into classifier models to improve detection accuracy.
+  - Introduce LLM-based endpoints for content-specific insights.

-## **V2.5: Token Watchlist Feature**
+## **V2.6: Token Watchlist Feature**
 - Allow users to monitor specific tokens and receive:
   - Alerts on influencer activity.
   - Notifications when a token’s risk score changes.